 Ingestion

-CDC, API pull, events, file downloads.
-It is important to control schema drift and idempotency.
+CDC, API pulls, events, and file loads.
+The pipeline must control schema drift and idempotency.

 Raw / Bronze